Creating, Querying, and Maintaining Asynchronous Materialized Views

 inner join orders on lineitem.l_orderkey = orders.o_orderkey;

-2. Create the outer nested materialized view mv8_0:
+Create outer materialized view mv8_0

 CREATE MATERIALIZED VIEW mv8_0